Xinyu-Li-123/danmuku-overlay/README.md

 # Danmaku Overlay

-This is the repo for Danmuku Overlay, a browser extension that can create an overlay of danmaku (bullet comment) on top of a video element in a webpage.
+This is the repo for Danmaku Overlay, a browser extension that can create an overlay of danmaku (bullet comment) on top of a video element in a webpage.
 It's written in typescript, and has zero dependency (except for the dev dependencies).

 For now, user need to upload danmaku data in xml format to create the overlay.
 In the future, I plan to integrate dandanplay's danmaku database to the extension and automatically match danmaku based on webpage title.